ibexa/documentation-developer/docs/content_management/images/images.md

 extensions, and enables you to define flexible filters in PHP.
-Image files are stored by using the `IOService,` and are completely independent from the Image Field Type.
-They are generated only once and cleared on demand, for example, on content removal).
+Image files are stored by using the `IOService,` and are completely independent from the Image Field Type. they're generated only once and cleared on demand, for example, on content removal).

 LiipImagineBundle only works on image blobs, so no command line tool is needed.
 For more information, see the [bundle's documentation](https://symfony.com/bundles/LiipImagineBundle/current/configuration.html).